What are the best toddler pajamas? To find out, we tested several top brands for cuteness, quality—and, of course, shrinkage! Here are the winners.

 In case you’re curious, the Amazon Essentials toddler pajamas shrank the most in our survey: between 7% and 9%.
 Burt’s Bees and Aden + Anais shrank the least.

-Regardless, you’ll be better off buying the next size up to account for the shrinkage.
+No matter what brand you buy, you’ll be better off buying the next size up to account for the shrinkage.
 Especially if you like to throw all the clothes in together and wash them on “normal” rather than delicate.
-As parents, we often forget to follow washing instructions to a T—and then paid the price when a beloved pair of pajamas shunk too much in an initial washing.
+As parents, we often forget to follow washing instructions to a T—and then paid the price when a beloved pair of pajamas shrunk too much in an initial washing.

-4. Second hand pjs are a great idea, until to get to older sizes.
+4. Second hand pjs are a great idea, until your toddler hits age 3.

 Children under three probably won’t wear out their pajamas the way kids four and up will.
 So, you may be able to find some great buys at second hand stores.
 Keep in mind you don’t want to buy anything with snags or strings.
 And sizes will not always tell the truth as cotton shrinks.
 Hold them up to your kiddo or if you really want a work out, try them on him/her.